assaff/msc-thesis/source/results.rst

     Schematic description of data flow in our SVM pipeline.

-As a starting point, we trained our model on surface residues from the set of bound receptor structures.
+During initial assessment of our method, we trained our model on surface residues from the set of bound receptor structures, thereby avoiding the added complexity that may result from conformational change in the receptor between bound an unbound states.

 Fragment-based features are highly indicative of binding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~